PMBio/deeprvat/docs/seed_gene_discovery.md

 This pipeline discovers *seed genes* for DeepRVAT training.
 The pipeline runs SKAT and burden tests for missense and pLOF variants, weighting variants with Beta(MAF,1,25).
 To run the tests, we use the `Scoretest` from the [SEAK](https://github.com/HealthML/seak) package (has to be installed from github).

 To run the pipeline, an experiment directory with the `config.yaml` has to be created.
-An `lsf.yaml` file specifiying the compute resources for each rule in `seed_gene_discovery.snakefile` might also be needed depending on your system (see as an example the `lsf.yaml` file in this directory).

 ## Input data